Servicemembers’ Group Life Insurance (SGLI)

 Can I get SGLI?

-You may be able to get full-time SGLI coverage if you’re:
+You may be able to get full-time SGLI coverage if any of the descriptions below are true for you.

 - An active-duty member of the Army, Navy, Air Force, Marines, or Coast Guard, or